-We have already made promising first steps with an interactive prototype, helping establish the feasibility of our approach.
+We have already taken the first steps in this research, helping establish the feasibility of our approach.
 We have designed and implemented an initial version of our data wrangler language, and the example scenario in §4.2 uses a functional interface prototype.
 Anecdotally, we find that we are able to interactively reformat data at a significantly faster rate than using tools such as Excel or scripting languages.
 Our next step is to further refine our interaction techniques and conduct more formal studies with data analysts.
 We will then move on to a comprehensive study of visualization techniques for data diagnosis and further develop our framework for semantic types.
 Throughout this process, we will examine and address scalability issues.
-Finally, we will deploy web-based services with which to explore the social aspects of data wrangling and analyze usage data.
+Finally, we will deploy web-based services with which to explore the social aspects of data wrangling and collect usage data.